 This is the first Bond movie since Dr. No (1962), where Bond does not rely on Q's gadgets to survive, but rather relies on his wits.
 During the fight with the henchmen in Beirut, Sir Roger Moore was visibly accidentally punched in the mouth, hence the blood running down on his lower lip at the end of the fight.

-Guy Hamilton has stated that Nick Nack was intended as being a miniature version of Oddjob (they both wear black bowler-style hats) from Goldfinger (1964), a film he also directed.
-Nick Nack was the first villain (but a henchman) in the EON Production official film franchise, whose fate was to be captured, and not killed.
+Director Guy Hamilton has stated that Nick Nack was intended as being a miniature version of Oddjob (they both wear black bowler-style hats) from Goldfinger (1964), a movie he also directed.
+Nick Nack was the first villain (but a henchman) in the EON Productions official film franchise, whose fate was to be captured, and not killed.